samba2/stow-manager/README.md

 ones.
 However, the limited namespace (no modules/ classes...) is still the same.

-I personally would rewrite the manager with a proper scripting language but would still continue to use the power and simplicity of GNU *find* by calling it as a child process which output is than further evaluated internally.
+I personally would rewrite the manager with a proper scripting language but would still continue to use the power and simplicity of the GNU *find* command to quickly fetch the installed symbolic links.
+The output of *find* (runs as child process) would then be further evaluated internally.

-Switch to e.g. Python would make unit testing (which is currently missing) simple.
+Additionally, switching to e.g. Python would make unit testing (which is currently missing) simple.